Lady Dorothy Nevill: Collector

+Salon hostess

-She was a noted conversationalist - "The real art of conversation is not only to say the right thing at the right place, but to leave unsaid the wrong thing at the tempting moment." - and leading society hostess, her salons attracting celebrities and politicians.
-She served on the first committee of the Primrose League and wrote a number of volumes of memoirs:
+Nevill was a noted conversationalist - "The real art of conversation is not only to say the right thing at the right place, but to leave unsaid the wrong thing at the tempting moment." - and leading society hostess.
+Her salons attracted celebrities and politicians.
+She served on the first committee of the Primrose League.

+Memoirist

+Nevill wrote a number of volumes of memoirs: